2. Admission and Registration

 Agencies that grant loans or provide for educational funding may establish different definitions of full-time status.
 The student should be familiar with the regulations of any agency to which he or she has an obligation.

 Ordinarily, students must be registered for the semester in which they graduate and must apply for graduation by the deadline published in the academic calendar.
-There are no exceptions to this policy for fall semester and spring semester graduation; a student who fails to complete all degree requirements or misses the deadline for acceptance of the thesis, report, recital, dissertation, or treatise must register and pay tuition and fees the following semester or summer session in order to receive the degree.
+There are no exceptions to this policy for fall semester and spring semester graduation; if a student completes all degree requirements but misses the deadline for acceptance of the thesis, report, recital, dissertation, or treatise, then he or she must register and pay tuition and fees the following semester or summer session in order to receive the degree.

 An exception is made for students who apply to graduate in the summer session but miss the deadline for acceptance of the thesis, report, recital, dissertation, or treatise.
 In this case, the student will be registered in absentia for the fall semester, only for the purpose of receiving the degree, by degree evaluators in the Office of Graduate Studies.
 The thesis, report, recital, dissertation, or treatise must be accepted by the deadline for in absentia registration, which falls before the beginning of the following fall semester.
 The fee for in absentia registration is $25.
 The student will be registered in absentia only once.

-Before classes begin, a student who has registered may add or drop a course through ROSE or TEX as described in the Course Schedule.
-The student may also add or drop a course through ROSE or TEX during the first four class days of a long-session semester.
+Before classes begin, a student who has registered may add or drop a course through TEX or ROSE as described in the Course Schedule.
+The student may also add or drop a course through TEX or ROSE during the first four class days of a long-session semester.
 From the fifth through the twelfth class day, he or she may add or drop a course with the approval of his or her graduate adviser and of the department in which the course is given.
 After the twelfth class day, the student may add a course only under rare and extenuating circumstances approved by the graduate dean.

 A student may drop a course with the required approvals through the last class day of a semester or summer term.
 He or she receives a refund for courses dropped by the twelfth class day of a long-session semester or by the fourth class day of a summer term.
 From the thirteenth through the twentieth class day of a long-session semester, and from the fifth through the tenth class day of a summer term, the student may drop a course with no academic penalty; the symbol Q is recorded.
 If the student drops a course after that time, the instructor determines whether the symbol Q or a grade of F should be recorded.